money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 TEX is decentralized token exchange for the trading of [ERC-20 tokens](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) tokens on the RSK Blockchain and is based on **[Orderbooks (OB)](#orderbook)** and periodic **ticks**.

 The users insert **orders** in the orderbook between **ticks** and every regular interval of time the match process is executed and to close the operations.
-The founds are in custody of the system until the match process finishes.
+The funds are in custody of the system until the match process finishes.

 ## Tokens Pair